0x841/re-window.vim/README.md

 "split\_way\_id" mean the following numbers.

-In 1 to 7, splitting is done using each command.
+In 2 to 9, splitting is done using each command.

-1. ACCORDING TO THE WINDOW SIZE
+1. ACCORDING TO THE CURRENT WINDOW SIZE
 2. leftabove
 3. rightbelow
 4. vertical leftabove